ermshiperete/DigitaleBriefwahl/CREATE_RELEASE.md

 ### Packer

 - The packer binaries can be built on Linux: `msbuild /t:Test build/DigitaleBriefwahl.proj`
-- Compress all files from `output/Release/net472` into a `DigitaleBriefwahl.Packer-1.0.3.zip` file
+- Compress all files from `output/Release/net472` into a `DigitaleBriefwahl.Packer-1.0.3.zip` file.
+  You can ommit the language subdirectories (`de`, `es`,...) but you'll have to include the `lib` subdirectory!

 ### MacOS